Musical form: Strophic form

-Medley or "chain" form
+Medley or chain form

-Medley, potpourri or chain form is the extreme opposite, that of "unrelieved variation": it is simply an indefinite sequence of self-contained sections (ABCD...), sometimes with repeats (AABBCCDD...).
+Medley, potpourri, or chain form is the opposite of strophic form, consisting of "unrelieved variation": it is simply an indefinite sequence of self-contained sections (ABCD...), sometimes with repeats (AABBCCDD...).

 Binary form

 "Greensleeves" as an example of Binary Form.

-The term "Binary Form" is used to describe a musical piece with two sections that are about equal in length.
-Binary Form can be written as AB or AABB.
-Using the example of Greensleeves provided, the first system is almost identical to the second system.
-We call the first system A and the second system A′ (A prime) because of the slight difference in the last measure and a half.
-The next two systems (3rd and 4th) are almost identical as well, but a new musical idea entirely than the first two systems.
-We call the third system B and the fourth system B' (B prime) because of the slight difference in the last measure and a half.
-As a whole, this piece of music is in Binary Form: AA′BB′.
+The term "binary form" is used to describe a musical piece with two sections that are about equal in length.
+Binary form can be notated as AB or AABB.
+In the example of "Greensleeves" illustrated here, the first system is almost identical to the second system.
+We call the first system A and the second system A′ ("A prime") because of the slight difference in the last measure and a half.
+The next two systems (3rd and 4th) are almost identical as well, but present a new musical idea entirely different from that in the song's first half.
+We call the third system B and the fourth system B' because of the slight difference in the last measure and a half.
+As a whole, this piece of music is in binary form: AA′BB′.

 Ternary form

 Ternary form is a three-part musical form in which the third part repeats or at least contains the principal idea of the first part, represented as ABA.
 There are both simple and compound ternary forms.
-Da capo arias are usually in simple ternary form (i.e. "from the head").
+Da capo arias (the term is Italian, meaning "from the head") are usually in simple ternary form.
 A compound ternary form (or trio form) similarly involves an ABA pattern, but each section is itself either in binary (two sub-sections which may be repeated) or (simple) ternary form.

 Rondo form

-This form has a recurring theme alternating with different (usually contrasting) sections called "episodes".
+This form has a recurring theme alternating with different (usually contrasting) sections called "episodes."
 It may be asymmetrical (ABACADAEA) or symmetrical (ABACABA).
 A recurring section, especially the main theme, is sometimes more thoroughly varied, or else one episode may be a "development" of it.
 A similar arrangement is the ritornello form of the Baroque concerto grosso.
 Arch form (ABCBA) resembles a symmetrical rondo without intermediate repetitions of the main theme.